Designed for high-achieving students, Leiden University's master's in Middle Eastern Studies (Research) offers you unmatched resources and expertise.

 Admission and Application

 Do you want to apply for this master’s programme at Leiden University?
-Please check our admission and application information.
+Find out how to apply for your programme by following the step-by step guide in the application and admission section.

 You completed your secondary or higher education in the USA, the UK, Ireland, New Zealand, Australia or Canada (except French-taught programmes in Canada).